-1. Locate the Phillips head screw in the middle of the vertical brace on the locking clip.
+1. Locate the Phillips head screw in the middle of the vertical brace in front of the locking clip.

 2. Turn the screw counterclockwise until you hear an audible click.

 3. To deactivate, turn the screw clockwise until the locking clip moves freely.